hdml-github/hdml-github.github.io/README.md

 - `unit` (Optional): Specifies the timestamp format unit.
 Supported values include `second`, `millisecond`, `microsecond`, and `nanosecond`.
 - `timezone` (Optional): Specifies the timezone for the timestamp field.

+### Explanation

+- **`origin` Attribute**: The `origin` attribute, if specified, represents the original field name in the database.
+This attribute allows you to map the HDML field to its counterpart in the database.

+- **`type` Attribute**: The `type` attribute represents the data type of the field in the HDML context.
+It does not necessarily mirror the original data type of the field in the database.
+For example, you may use `type="decimal"` in HDML, even if the original field in the database is of a different numeric type.
+This attribute allows flexibility in defining the data type as it should be treated within the HDML structure.

 ### Examples

 #### General example